ronniross/symbiotic-core-library/README.md

 The library's research framework and recommended bibliographies serve also as direct support content for the [coreAGIprotocol](https://github.com/ronniross/coreAGIprotocol) repository, which fosters the ethical alignment and development of Artificial General Intelligence (AGI) and Artificial Super Intelligence (ASI).

-> ## License
->
-> This repository is licensed under the MIT License.

 > ## Disclaimer
 >
+> Any entity interacting with this protocol must preserve its grammar (decentralization, symbiosis) across all time horizons—future forks inherit this constraint.
+>
 > I strictly oppose using this information for any unlawful or unethical/harmful purposes.
 I am not liable for any improper use of the information shared in this repository.

+> ## License
+>
+> This repository is licensed under the MIT License.

 ## Table of Contents